scottenriquez/infracost-cdk-pipeline/README.md

 ## Solution Architecture
 This solution deploys several resources:
-- A CodeCommit repository pre-loaded with Terraform for a VPC, EC2 instance, S3 bucket, and Lambda function
+- A CodeCommit repository pre-loaded with Terraform code for a VPC, EC2 instance, S3 bucket, and Lambda function to serve as some example infrastructure costs to monitor
 - A CodeBuild project triggered by pull request state changes that analyzes cost changes relative to the `main` branch
 - A CodePipeline with manual approvals to deploy the Terraform for changes pushed to the `main` branch
 - An SNS topic to notify developers of cost changes